cccbr/runningatower/content/docs/070-ringingchamber/index.md

 If access is by a trap door, is it able to be safely secured when open?

-Is there any other way of accessing the ringing chamber that is less inconvenient?
+Is there any other way of accessing the ringing room that is less inconvenient?
 Maybe seek advice from your local Society.

 ## Boxes